jidhub/thumb-external-keyboard-layouts/README.md

 To build it on vim I execute the noremap on next line, then in android-studio, I use File/Close project, "terminate process", reopen this thumb project, use "run", switch off then on my bluetooth keyboard.
 The noremap is: noremap à :w<bar>!scp mol8_adb:thumb-external-keyboard-layouts/app/src/main/res/raw/keyboard_layout_neo2.kcm /data/data/com.termux/files/home/p/r/20231016.keyboard ; rsync -avz /data/data/com.termux/files/home/p/r/K/INFORMATIQUE/android/historiques/thumb-external-keyboard-layouts mol8_adb: ; cvs commit -m sauver<c-m>
-# This works despite this warning on Android-Studio macOS 2022.3.1p2 gradle 7.3.1: error running 'app': Unable to determine activity name

 When the bluetooth keyboard is connected, you should got to Android settings/Language and keyboard/external keyboard/choose your current on screen keyboard/select the keyboard neo2.